The Honest Answer

 Confirmation bias.
 Once someone reads a description that resonates, they tend to notice evidence that supports it and overlook evidence that contradicts it.
 This can make any face reading feel more accurate than it objectively is.

 The Barnum effect.
 Statements that sound specific but are actually general enough to apply to most people — "You value honesty but sometimes struggle with self-doubt" — feel deeply personal.
-A well-crafted reading can seem uncannily accurate simply because it uses language that resonates broadly.
+A well-crafted reading can feel uncannily accurate simply because it uses language that resonates broadly.

 Cultural bias.
 Beauty standards and feature interpretations vary dramatically across cultures and historical periods.
 A feature associated with wisdom in one tradition may carry entirely different connotations in another.
 Any face reading system must grapple with the fact that interpretation is culturally situated.